trevor-atlas/cli/README.md

 # RPC CLI
-an experimental CLI application, using grpc as a base for polyglot plugin functionality.
+An experimental CLI application in go, using grpc as a base for polyglot plugin functionality.
+The goals of this project are to:
+- 1 create a minimal and extensible core application based on RPC/gRPC
+- 2 support linux and macos
+- handle loading configuration via XDG specification